Vergil333/GraphQL-Demo/README.md

 ## Start up server as developer
 `npm run dev`
-Runs script from package.json to start with Nodemon
+Runs a script from package.json to start with Nodemon

 ## Start up server
 `npx ts-node`